SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 The "Location" tab by default shows the location as reported by the device on a map.
 For devices that do not report a location, you can also manually set the location.
 Simply place the "pin" in the correct place of the displayed map.

 The tab shows when a device contains c8y_Position property.
-When you send a new c8y position event, you can also set the same c8y_Position fragment on the device and it will automatically mark it's position on the map.
+When you send a new c8y position event, you can also set the same c8y_Position fragment on the device and it will automatically mark its position on the map.

 ### <a name="shell"></a>Shell